Azka1212/ML-Projects/README.md

 # ML
-The code of a  neural network implementation
+The code of  neural network implementation